US slashes testing rules to speedup coronavirus screening

 For weeks, administration officials have talked about shipping millions of tests to U.S. labs.
 But it's become clear those numbers have little bearing on the actual number of patients tested since most U.S. labs can process fewer than 100 samples per day.
 In the last week, the FDA approved the first coronavirus tests for “high-volume” laboratory systems, which are capable of processing thousands of results per day.

-Efforts to tally U.S. testing figures have been stymied by the fragmented nature of the U.S. health system, split between federal, state and local efforts and the private sector.
+Efforts to tally U.S. testing figures have been stymied by the fragmented nature of the country's health system, split between federal, state and local efforts and the private sector.

 On Tuesday, members of Trump's coronavirus task force gave the most comprehensive figures on testing yet.
 They estimated that 59,000 people in the U.S. have been screened for the virus since January, split roughly between government and industry labs.
-But they acknowledged that those figures don't yet reflect numbers from hospitals, which could become available next week, officials said.
+But they acknowledged that those figures don't yet reflect numbers from hospitals, which should become available later this week, officials said.

 Dr. Brett Giroir, the health official tasked with overseeing testing, said federal emergency personnel are working to set up nearly 50 drive-thru testing sites in 12 states this week.